MarlonMueller/math_pendulum_tuning/README.md

 The repository adapts [RL Baselines3 Zoo](https://github.com/DLR-RM/rl-baselines3-zoo)'s tuning procedure.<br />
 RL Baselines3 Zoo uses [Optuna](https://optuna.org) for optimizing the hyperparameters.<br />
-Please have a look at the main repository and `RL Baselines3 Zoo/README.md` for more information.<br />
+Please have a look at the main repository and `RL Baselines3 Zoo/README.md` for installation and more information.<br />

 ## Example